MelbourneDeveloper/Jayse/README.md

 ## Build a JSON Model

-This code creates a JSON object and then converts it to formatted JSON.
+This code creates a JSON object using the builder pattern and then converts it to formatted JSON.

 ```cs
 public void PrintSomeJson()